Choosing the Right Light for Your Living Room

 2. Highlight the Walls

-Walls are a big part of your living room’s visual frame - don’t leave them dull.
+Walls are a big part of your living room’s visual frame.
+Don’t leave them dull.
 Use wall washers or adjustable recessed spotlights to softly graze textured walls or artwork.
 This adds depth, warmth, and character to the space.

 3. Light the Ceiling, Too